As we covered in a previous blog post, cloud-native application (CNA) development is quickly gaining ground.

 More than 200 million Pinterest users "pin" billions of ideas every month to online bulletin boards.
 Behind the scenes, Pinterest has grown into 1,000 microservices and multiple layers of infrastructure and diverse set-up tools and platforms.

-- simplify deployment and management of Jenkins workloads on the Kubernetes shared cluster, and
+- Simplify deployment and management of Jenkins workloads on the Kubernetes shared cluster

-- build software through microservices with the increase in agility improving productivity and architectural choices, and
+- Build software through microservices with the increase in agility improving productivity and architectural choices

 4. DISH Network